hkirk/ST2ITS2_Material/slide_server/slides/Week 10/mvvm.md

 ---

-## Problem
+## My favorite example :)

 ![ECG Monitor](./img/ecg_monitor.webp "") <!-- .element: style="height: 300px" -->

-Can we reuse our current both an operation setup and a practitioner consultation? <!-- .element: class="fragment" -->
+- With our current tools, can we make two apps<!-- .element: class="fragment" -->
+    1. for operation setup and
+    2.  a practitioner consultation?

 ----

-### Reuse
+### What can we reuse?

 * Hopefully we could reuse<br/><!-- .element: class="fragment" -->
     * Data access code